Eurostat: Access to Eurostat statistics

 The most important statistics are made available via press releases.
 They are placed on the Eurostat website at 11:00 in the morning.
 This is also the time that the press release content may be distributed to the public by press agencies.

 Eurostat disseminates its statistics free of charge via its Internet and its statistical databases that are accessible via the Internet.
 The statistics are hierarchically ordered in a navigation tree.
 Tables are distinguished from multi-dimensional datasets from which the statistics are extracted via an interactive tool.

 In addition various printed publications are available either in electronic form free on the internet or in printed form via the EU Bookshop.
 Only larger publications are charged for as printed copies.

 Since September 2009 Eurostat has pioneered a fully electronical way of publishing, Statistics Explained, like Wikipedia based on Mediawiki open source software and with a largely similar structure and navigation.
 Statistics Explained is not only a dissemination format, however, but also a wiki working platform for producing flagship publications like the Eurostat Yearbook.

-Statistical data for research purposes

 Microdata, which in principle allows the identification of the statistical unit (e.g., a person in the labour force survey or a company for innovation statistics), is treated as strictly confidential.
 Under tight security procedures various anonymised datasets are provided to research institutions for validated research projects.

-Location

-Eurostat has been based in the Joseph Bech building, in the northeast of the Kirchberg quarter of Luxembourg City, since the building was opened in 1998.
-The Directorate-General will relocate to the Jean Monnet 2 building, in the Kirchberg's European district, following the completion of the first phase of the building, expected in February 2023.
+Locations

+Initially located with the rest of the High Authority's staff on Place de Metz, the Statistical Service moved in 1953 to a separate office building in the Ville Haute at 29, rue Aldringen.
+In 1958, with its headcount having grown to more than 40 employees, the Statistical Division relocated to the former Hotel Staar near Luxembourg railway station.

+In 1968, with the relocation of many staff from Brussels, the Statistical Office moved again, while the derelict Staar hotel building was purchased by the Banque et Caisse d'Épargne de l'État and subsequently demolished.
+The staff previously in the Staar building moved to the newly erected Tower Building in the Kirchberg neighborhood, while those previously in Brussels went to the previous building on rue Aldringen and the nearby building across rue Louvigny, above the then-branch of Banque Internationale à Luxembourg (later Dexia).
+All teams were then brought together in 1976-1977 into the Jean Monnet Building, erected in Kirchberg by the Luxembourg government for the Commission.

+Between September 1998 and February 1999, all Eurostat staff, which in the meantime had been again spread among several location in addition to the Monnet building, moved into the Kirchberg District Centre complex in the northeast of the Kirchberg neighborhood, where the office space is known formally as the Joseph Bech Building.
+Meanwhile, the Monnet building had become obsolete and was eventually demolished in the late 2010s, to be replaced by the Jean Monnet 2 building.
+It is planned that Eurostat will move into that building when ready, a move initially scheduled for 2023 but subsequently delayed.